freeCodeCamp/freeCodeCamp/docs/README.md

     </tr>
 </table>

-#DocumentationQuick Reference
+# Documentation Quick Reference

-Hello, hey!
+Hello 👋!

 This directory contains all the documentation for contributing to freeCodeCamp.org

 ## [If you have already started, please read this first. ](/ CONTRIBUTING.md)
 ---

-##Quick reference article
+## Quick references articles

-1. How to deal with the guide article.
+1. How to work on Guide articles.
-2. How to deal with coding challenges.
+2. How to work on Coding Challenges.
-3. How to set freeCodeCamp locally.
+3. How to setup freeCodeCamp locally.
-4. How to capture outgoing emails locally.
+4. How to catch outgoing emails locally.

-##Style Guide
+## Style guides

-1. Create a style guide for the guide article.
+1. Style guide for creating guide articles.
-2. Create a style guide for the coding challenge.
+2. Style guide for creating coding challenges.

-##Quick commands are referenced when working locally
+## Quick commands reference when working locally

-Quickly refer to the commands you need when working locally.
+A quick reference to the commands that you will need, when working locally.

 | command | description |
 | ------- | ----------- |